Module 08: Training

 Seminal Papers

 • On the Difficulty of Training Recurrent Neural Networks - Pascanu et al. (2013).
-Analyzed the exploding and vanishing gradient problem, introducing gradient clipping as a solution.
-The global norm clipping you implemented comes from this work. arXiv:1211.5063
+Analyzed the exploding and vanishing gradient problem, introducing gradient clipping as a robust stabilization solution.
+The global norm clipping you implemented originates directly from this research.

 • Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour - Goyal et al. (2017).
-Showed how to scale batch size and learning rate together, introducing linear warmup and gradient accumulation techniques for distributed training. arXiv:1706.02677
+Demonstrated the mathematical scaling laws linking batch size and learning rate, formalizing linear warmup and distributed gradient accumulation techniques.

 Additional Resources